Phillips L. McWilliams

 Phillips also assists employers in traditional labor law matters.
 He has assisted clients facing union campaigns and unfair labor practice proceedings.

-Deeply committed to veteran’s issues, Phillips served as the President of the Service Members and Veterans in Law Society while in law school, and has provided pro bono legal services to veterans as part of the Lawyers 4 Vets program at the VA, and serves on the Board for Salute From The Shore.
+Deeply committed to veteran’s issues, Phillips served as the President of the Service Members and Veterans in Law Society while in law school, has provided pro bono legal services to veterans as part of the Lawyers 4 Vets program at the VA, and serves on the Board for Salute From The Shore.

 Phillips resides in Columbia’s Forest Hills neighborhood with his wife and their two young children, Phillips Jr. and Reagan, who is the first girl born into the McWilliams family in 107 years—Phillips Jr. was the 16th straight boy in the McWilliams family.
 When not at work, Phillips can be found chasing after his children at Riverbanks Zoo, the Soda City Market on Saturday mornings, or in some other outdoor setting that allows them to run free.
 Phillips also enjoys any activity connected with one of South Carolina’s beaches and never passes up an opportunity to cheer on the Gamecocks in person.